 If you decide to embark on cross-border e-commerce, the question of storage of your products will very quickly arise.
 One must therefore consider whether it is essential to invest in a storage area in a CBEC zone.

-If your business is just starting, it’s probably not necessary to immediately invest in storage space.
-Because if you are not sure of the sale of all of your products it will end in money loss.
+If your business is just starting, it is probably not necessary to immediately invest in storage space.
+Because if you are not sure of the selling opportunity of all of your products it will end in money loss.

 13 – Is having a local partner essential for my business?

 It all depends on the size of the business and goals again.
 However, the logistic management of the orders and sends can be particularly laborious if you wish to manage everything yourself. (and we can help you)